Cassini, NASA's 13-year Saturn mission, has ended

 - It deliberately crashed into Saturn to protect the integrity of Saturn's moons for future study

-After a dramatic dive into Saturn, the Cassini spacecraft is gone, according to NASA's projected timeline for the end of the mission.

 The spacecraft deliberately sank into Saturn's upper atmosphere at a high speed and plunged itself into the planet just after 6:30 a.m.
 ET Friday.
-Given the amount of time it takes signals to reach Earth, the final signal and last bits of data will reach the Deep Space Network's Canberra Station in Australia about an hour and a half later.
+Given the amount of time it takes signals to reach Earth, the final signal and last bits of data reached the Deep Space Network's Canberra Station in Australia about an hour and a half later.

-NASA will confirm the spacecraft's demise, expected at 7:55 a.m.
-ET.
+NASA confirmed the spacecraft's demise at 7:55 a.m.
+ET, as predicted.

 For about a minute, Cassini was able to transmit new data about the planet's composition as long as its antenna remained pointed toward Earth, with the assist from small thrusters.
 Then, the spacecraft burned and disintegrated due to the heat and high pressure of the hostile atmosphere.
-It became part of planet it set out to explore.
+It became part of the planet it set out to explore.

 No spacecraft has ever been so close to Saturn.